 Magnetic Resonance Imaging (MRI) is a highly advanced technology that uses a sophisticated computer, radio waves and a strong magnetic field to produce very detailed images of the internal structures of your body.
-MRI does not use X-rays and is therefore considered to be very safe with no known side effects or health risks.
-The patient is not exposed to radiation.
+MRI does not use ionizing radiation, and is therefore considered to be safe with no known side effects or health risks.

 MRI is commonly requested to help visualize the brain, central nervous system and spine, soft tissues and joints, blood vessels and organs of the chest, abdomen and pelvis.
 MRI can detect tumors, cysts, disease of the arterial and venous systems, soft tissue tears and many other anomalies.

-Scans can be performed on patients weighing up to 400 lbs.
+Scans can be performed on patients weighing up to 450 lbs. depending on body habitus.

 Before your MRI, contact your doctor to prescribe medication for pain or claustrophobia if needed.

 The technologist will explain the procedure and give you instructions before and during the exam.
-If you have any concerns with your ability to follow directions, hold your breath, remain still for several minutes at a time or feel you may be claustrophobic, please inform the technologist.
+If you have any concerns with your ability to follow directions, hold your breath, remain still for the duration of the exam, or feel you may be claustrophobic, please inform the technologist.

 Certain devices (pacemakers, metal) can heat up, cause pain or obscure the MRI image.
 You will need to fill out an MRI safety screening form before your MRI to ensure you do not have any of these devices.